linode/apl-docs/docs/for-devs/get-started/lab-10.md

 Deploying your applications by doing `kubectl apply -f` is not ideal.
 You as a developer would like to automatically deploy and update your application after a new build.
 Otomi integrated Argo CD to provide an out-of-the-box gitops solution.

-## Using ArgoCD to deploy manifests and charts
+## Using Argo CD to deploy manifests and charts

 In the apps section in Otomi console, you'll see an app called Argo CD.
 Click on it.